French submarine Agosta (Q178): World War II

-When World War II began with Germany′s invasion of Poland on 1 September 1939, Agosta was assigned to the 8th Submarine Division in the 4th Submarine Squadron in the High Seas Force′s 1st Squadron based at Brest, France.
+When World War II began with Germany's invasion of Poland on 1 September 1939, Agosta was assigned to the 8th Submarine Division in the 4th Submarine Squadron in the High Seas Force's 1st Squadron based at Brest, France.
 Her sister ships Bévéziers, Ouessant, and Sidi Ferruch made up the rest of the division.
 That day, Agosta, Ouessant, and their sister ships Achille and Casabianca got underway from Brest to investigate the waters around Vigo, Spain, and report on the presence of German ships and submarines there.
 France declared war on 3 September 1939, and on 4 September the mission was cancelled and the submarines returned to Brest.

 On 14 September 1939, Agosta, Achille, Casabianca, Ouessant, and their sister ships Pasteur and Sfax received orders to establish a permanent patrol off Vigo, where German merchant ships — which the Allies suspected of serving as supply ships for German U-boats — had taken refuge upon the outbreak of war.
 They continued the patrols off Vigo until the end of October 1939.

 Agosta and the rest of the 8th Submarine Division next left European waters and proceeded to Fort-de-France on Martinique in the French West Indies to conduct patrols in the vicinity of Trinidad the British had requested.
 Agosta patrolled primarily in the Columbus Channel, also known as the Serpent's Mouth, between Trinidad and Venezuela.

 On 12 January 1940, Agosta departed Fort-de-France in company with Ouessant bound for Brest.
 After a stop at Casablanca in French Morocco, the two submarines arrived at Brest on 1 February 1940 and began a major overhaul.

 Agosta was still undergoing overhaul when German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 As German ground forces approached Brest, Agosta, unable to get underway, was scuttled at 19:00 on 18 June 1940 to prevent her capture by the Germans.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.

 The Germans refloated Agosta on 25 June 1941 to clear her berth and towed her to Bordeaux, France.
 She was salvaged in 1944.